 Labuan FSA enables everything to be kept under wraps for Labuan Trust, at all times with serious confidentiality protection.

 5 common types of Labuan Trust:

-This trust allows the trustee to be according largely unfettered discretion to exercise his or her own judgement as to the timing, manner and amount by which beneficiaries of the trust might benefit from trust assets.
+This trust allows the trustee to be according to largely unfettered discretion to exercise his or her own judgment as to the timing, manner and amount by which beneficiaries of the trust might benefit from trust assets.
 It is particularly useful when the needs of an individual beneficiary or class of beneficiaries cannot be predicted.
 The beneficiaries of a discretionary trust have no legal rights to any particular portion of the trust fund.
-The settlor is to provide guidance to the trustee with regard to the administration of the trust fund by way of a “letter of wishes”and will manage the trust with consideration to exercise discretionary powers for the benefit of the beneficiaries.
+The settlor is to provide guidance to the trustee with regard to the administration of the trust fund by way of a “letter of wishes” and will manage the trust with consideration to exercise discretionary powers for the benefit of the beneficiaries.

 Fixed Interest Trust

 It is a fixed form of trust where the trustee does not have any discretionary powers over the distribution over how and when assets are to be made to the beneficiaries.
 It is possible to arrange a combination of fixed and discretionary trusts.

 A trustee may, therefore, be given discretionary powers regarding distribution for a period of time, after which there is a requirement to distribute the capital of the trust fund in certain fixed proportions.

 It is a trust that may be used where the settlor wants to benefit a specific group of relations, for example, his or her grandchildren.
 This type of trust will often be partly discretionary, maybe for the purpose of their maintenance or education up to a specific age, at the outset and later become one where a fixed interest exists.
 When that age is reached, each child’s specified share of the trust fund will be distributed to him or her, or form a trust fund for that child.

 A purpose trust is a type of trust which has no beneficiaries but instead exists for advancing the non-charitable purpose of some kind.